Reconstruction of New Orleans: Background

+New Orleans geography

-Flooding due to rain and storms has long been an issue since the New Orleans's early settlement due to the city's location on a delta marsh, much of which sits below sea level.
+Flooding due to rain and storms has long been an issue since the New Orleans's early settlement due to the city's location on a delta marsh, 50% of which sits below sea level.
 The city is surrounded by the Mississippi River to the south, Lake Pontchartrain to the north, and Lake Borgne to the east.
 Construction of the levees along the River began soon after the city was founded, and more extensive river levees were built as the city grew.
 The levees were originally designed to prevent damage caused by seasonal flooding.
-Today, the floodwalls atop the 17th Street and London Avenue Canals are used for drainage, to pump water from the city streets out to Lake Pontchartrain.
-These floodwalls are 1 ft wide at the top and widened to 2 ft at the base.
+By summer of 2005, the 17th Street Canal and London Avenue Canal are used for drainage, to pump water from the city streets out to Lake Pontchartrain.
+Floodwalls (called I-walls) embedded in the canals are 1 ft wide at the top and widened to 2 ft at the base.
 The visible portion is a concrete cap on steel sheet pile that anchors to the wall.
-Sheet piles are interlocked steel columns, in this case at least 30 ft long, with 6 to 10 ft visible above ground; examinations afterward showed that some pilings were not as deep as specified.
+Sheet piles are interlocked steel columns, in this case at least 30 ft long, with 6 to 10 ft visible above ground.
 The wide, navigable Industrial Canal is used for shipping.

-The heavy flooding caused by Hurricane Betsy in 1965 brought concerns regarding flooding from hurricanes to the forefront.
-Congress removed responsibility from the state and mandated that the US Army Corps of Engineers have sole authority over the design and construction of the New Orleans area flood protection, although local cooperation was stipulated.
-This is spelled out in the Flood Control Act of 1965.
+Prior to 1965, the local Orleans Levee District (OLD) built and maintained New Orleans' drainage and hurricane protection and shouldered 100% of the cost.
+But, heavy flooding during Hurricane Betsy brought concerns regarding flooding from hurricanes to the forefront.
+In the Flood Control Act of 1965, Congress directed the Army Corps have sole authority over the design and construction of the New Orleans area flood protection and the OLD shall maintain projects when completed and pay 30% of the cost.
+The flood protection project was called the Lake Pontchartrain and Vicinity Hurricane Protection Project.
 Forty years later when Katrina struck, the flood protection was between 60-90% completed with an estimated completion date of 2015, despite the initial expectation of completion within thirteen years.
 As of May 2005, work in Orleans Parish was certified as 90% complete, with "some work remaining" along the London Avenue Canals, and 70% complete in Jefferson Parish.

 There were many predictions of hurricane risk in New Orleans before Hurricane Katrina in August, 2005.
 In 2001, the Houston Chronicle published a story which predicted that a severe hurricane striking New Orleans, "would strand 250,000 people or more, and probably kill one of 10 left behind as the city drowned under 20 ft of water.
 Thousands of refugees could land in Houston."
 Many concerns also focused around the fact that the city's levee system was only designed for hurricanes of no greater intensity than category 3.
-As it turned out, Katrina was Category 3 when it made landfall and most of New Orleans experienced Category 1 or 2 strength winds.
-However, due to the slow moving nature of the storm in its pass over New Orleans, several floodwalls lining the shipping and drainage canals in New Orleans collapsed and the resulting flood water from Lake Pontchartrain inundated the city within the two days following the storm, causing costly damage to buildings and resulting in many deaths.